 Develop research proposals.
 Secure grant funding.
-When you contact the Research Development team, you will find support and guidance, helpful guides and tools to help you through these often complex processes.
-Our research facilitators collaborate with researchers in every Concordia faculty to seek targeted funding opportunities and to help you review and develop research funding applications.
+When you contact the research development team, you will find support and guidance, helpful guides and tools to help you through these often complex processes.
+Our research development advisors collaborate with researchers in every Concordia faculty to seek targeted funding opportunities and to help you review and develop research funding applications.

-A few of the key services provided by the Development and Facilitation team include:
+A few of the key services provided by the research development team include: